bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 ansible-inventory
 -----------------

-Ansible inventory command is extremely useful can will be massively used on this documentation.
+Ansible inventory command is extremely useful and will be massively used on this documentation.

 This command allows to gather information from your inventory and check the expected output.